 trigger: name of the event which triggered the template (string)

-path: path of the file being templated (string)
+path: path of the file that uses the template (string)

 container: key/value map of instance properties (name, architecture, privileged and ephemeral) (map[string]string) (deprecated in favor of